 The question of whether guns can ever gain constitutional protection in India has been argued by many individuals for a long time right from our very own famous freedom fighters.
 According to Mahatma Gandhi, “Among the many misdeeds of the British rule in India, history will look upon the Act depriving a whole nation of arms as the blackest.
 If we want the Arms Act to be repealed, if we want to learn the use of arms, here is a golden opportunity.
 If the middle classes render voluntary help to the Government in the hour of its trial, distrust will disappear, and the ban on possessing arms will be withdrawn.”

-Dr B. R. Ambedkar’s views on firearms, on the other hand, was completely opposite as can be inferred from his statement, “I personally myself cannot conceive how it would be possible for the State to carry on its administration if every individual had the right to go into the market and purchase all sorts of instruments of attack without any let or hindrance from the State.”
+Dr. B. R. Ambedkar’s views on firearms, on the other hand, were completely opposite as can be inferred from his statement, “I personally myself cannot conceive how it would be possible for the State to carry on its administration if every individual had the right to go into the market and purchase all sorts of instruments of attack without any let or hindrance from the State.”

 LawSikho has created a telegram group for exchanging legal knowledge, referrals, and various opportunities.
 You can click on this link and join: